Niozk/Dodo/README.md

 Simple webapp with the dodo bird as mascot
 ------

-used frameworks and packages ( node.js ):
+used frameworks and packages ( package manager: node.js ):

 Front-end
 ========